zx80/cachetools-utils/README.md

 ### Cache utilities

-- `cached` decorator: a cachetools replacement which allows to test e if a function result is in cache, and to delete such an entry.
+- `cached` decorator: a cachetools replacement which allows to test if a function result is in cache, and to delete such an entry.
 - `cacheFunctions` and `cacheMethods`: add caching to functions or methods.